Having surgery for ovarian cancer

 Pain

+You may have painkillers or local anaesthetic through an epidural.
 This is a small, thin tube in your back that goes into the space around your spinal cord.
-An epidural gives you continuous pain relief via a pump.
-You will not be able to walk around if you have an epidural in place.
+The epidural might be put in during surgery.
+You will not be able to move around when the epidural is in.

 We have more information about pain and painkillers.